-*You can also use a 25 oz. bag of Bridgford Parkerhouse Style rolls.
+*You can also use a 25 oz. bag of Bridgford Parkerhouse Style rolls instead of the Ready-Dough.
 Thaw rolls on a covered, greased sheet pan on the counter for 1 hour.
 Cut rolls in half, and follow directions in step 1.

 Bridgford frozen dough and rolls are perfect for pizza dough, mini-buns, donuts, garlic knots, pizza rolls, a breakfast casserole, and so much more.
 Bridgford’s does the prep, with quality non-GMO ingredients and cane sugar, so you don’t have to.